Lady Bird Ending, Explained

 What does it mean for Lady Bird?

 In the first scene itself, Greta Gerwig presents us with a character who is not happy with her current situation.
-She is desperate to get out of her hometown and “anywhere but here” is the thing that eats at her.
+She is desperate to get out of her hometown, and “anywhere but here” is what eats at her.
 She doesn’t care what her prospects are and if it is realistic for her to leave Sacramento.
 She is caught up in the fancy of leaving home and living on her own, in a different place, which has “more culture”.
 Her mother, on the other hand, accepts things as they are.
 She doesn’t exaggerate her daughter’s abilities, she doesn’t feed her unrealistic fantasies and she encourages her to accept herself for what she is rather than what she thinks she should be.

 A similar chemistry occurs between Lady Bird and Sacramento.
 All the time that she talks about the town, it feels like she would like nothing better than getting out of there.
 You almost believe at some point that she hates the place, as she most certainly hates living on “the wrong side of the tracks”.
 She wants to be different, larger than life, perhaps- a feeling common in teenagers.
 She easily develops a crush for cute boys and has a romantic perception of deflowering.
-Hating the place where you grow up also falls into the same category.
+Hating the place where you grew up also falls into the same category.

 While it is through her ramblings about how bad she wants to get out of Sacramento, we also find her in love with the small things about the place.
 The Big Blue house that she’d kill for, the driving around the town, the goofing around and naming of stars- there are the little things that she pays attention to.
 And as a wise soul tells her, love and attention go hand in hand.